-- 1. This memorandum sets out our economic program for the remainder of 2017.
+1. This memorandum sets out our economic program for the remainder of the SBA.

 The program aims to maintain a foundation for healthy economic growth by addressing Serbia's short-term and medium-term economic challenges.
-To this end, the program focuses on policies to ensure macroeconomic stability, most notably by maintaining fiscal sustainability, bolster resilience of the financial sector, and improve competitiveness of the economy. - 2.
-Significant progress has been made since the economic program started.
-Bold fiscal consolidation, which started in late 2014, has taken place, reforms in the financial sector are progressing as planned, and the initiation of comprehensive restructuring in the state-owned enterprises is starting to yield positive impacts on their efficiency and financial discipline. - 3.
-The goals of the economic program are compatible with our aspirations to become an EU member, having started the accession process in January 2014.
+To this end, the program focuses on policies to ensure macroeconomic stability, most notably by maintaining fiscal sustainability, bolster resilience of the financial sector, and improve competitiveness of the economy.

+2. Significant progress has been made since the economic program started.
+Bold fiscal consolidation, which started in late 2014, has taken place, reforms in the financial sector have progressed well, and restructuring of the state-owned enterprises is yielding positive impacts on their efficiency and financial discipline.

+3. The goals of the economic program are compatible with our aspirations to become an EU member, having started the accession process in January 2014.
 Implementing this program will allow Serbia to realize the significant potential for convergence towards EU income levels.